FIRE Portfolio: Pick One of Those and Retire Early

 3-Fund Portfolio

-The beauty of this approach is its simplicity, yet it offers exposure to the entire global stock market and a safety net through bonds, all while keeping costs low.
+The beauty of the 3-fund strategy is its simplicity, yet it offers exposure to the entire global stock market and a safety net through bonds, all while keeping costs low.

 The allocation in the table is more of an example since Larimore emphasized that there is no one-size-fits-all approach to a Three-Fund Portfolio.
 He advocates for adjusting the allocation based on factors like age, risk tolerance, and financial goals.
 For instance, younger investors with a long time horizon might lean more heavily into stocks (both U.S. and international) to maximize growth, while those nearing retirement may allocate a higher percentage to bonds for stability and income.